2 new COVID-19 cases in McLean County

 BLOOMINGTON — Two new cases of the coronavirus were reported by the McLean County Health Department Sunday, bringing the total number of confirmed cases to 13.

-The new cases include a male in his 70s and a female in her 30s, said health department spokesman Dion McNeal in a statement released Sunday.
+The new cases include a male in his 70s and a female in her 30s, said health department spokesman Dion McNeal.
 Both are self-isolating at home.

 There have been 170 tests conducted in McLean County with 120 negative results and 40 more pending.
-One woman died last week due to the virus.
+One woman has died due to the virus.

-The Illinois Public Health Department also reported 1,105 new cases of COVID-19 and 18 additional deaths, the highest marks for both since the beginning of the outbreak.
-Eleven of the deaths were from Cook County.
+The Illinois Public Health Department on Sunday reported 1,105 new cases of COVID-19 and 18 additional deaths, the highest marks for both since the beginning of the outbreak.
+Eleven of the deaths were in Cook County.

-Currently, IDPH is reporting a total of 4,596 cases, including 65 deaths, in 47 counties in Illinois.
-Officials said that 27,762 people in Illinois have been tested.
+IDPH reported a total of 4,596 cases, including 65 deaths, in 47 counties in Illinois.
+Officials said 27,762 people in Illinois have been tested.

-In Macon County, the number of completed, positive, negative and pending tests for COVID-19 was unchanged Sunday from the previous day's reporting.
+In Logan County, 28 people have been tested with 26 negative tests returned and two still pending.
+Tazewell and Woodford counties now each have four positive tests.
+Peoria County has seven positive tests.

+Gov. J.B.
+Pritzker said “we have weeks to go” before Illinois reaches a peak in new COVID-19 cases, expected “sometime in April.”
+One of his priorities, he added, is to increase the state’s testing ability.

+Five days ago, three state labs, four commercial facilities and 15 hospital labs processed 2,000 tests per day.
+The governor said that capacity is up to 4,000 daily with a goal of hitting 10,000 daily in the next 10 days.

+“That marker is significant because it’s the number of tests per day that the scientists and experts tell us that we need to get a truly holistic understanding of the virus in each of our 102 counties,” Pritzker said. “...This 10,000-a-day marker will give us the data to run a more mathematically significant model that offers us improved insight into how well our interventions are working.”

-Testing continues at the Interstate Center in Bloomington.
-On Saturday, an estimated 80 people were tested in a pilot program, a collaboration of the Illinois Department of Public Health, McLean County Health Department, U.S. Department of Health and Human Services and the Illinois National Guard.
+Daily testing continues at the McLean County Fairgrounds in Bloomington, where an estimated 80 people were tested Saturday.
+The pilot program is a collaboration of the Illinois Department of Public Health, McLean County Health Department, U.S. Department of Health and Human Services and the Illinois National Guard.

-Testing is limited to health care workers, first responders, people 65 and older, and people with underlying medical conditions, but people in those categories who have respiratory symptoms.
+Testing is limited to health care workers, first responders, people 65 and older, and people with underlying medical conditions, but they must have respiratory symptoms.
 On Saturday, officials confirmed the Illinois Department of Public Health dropped a requirement of having a temperature of 100.4 degrees or more.

 McNeal said state and federal agencies make the determination on testing guidelines and any changes.